Effects of Stellar Rotation in Parker's Hydrodynamic Stellar Wind Model: How Protostars and Strong Rotators Lose their Angular Momentum Fast

 \beq\tag{10} \rho r^2 v_r =const \eq

 is given by

 \beq\tag{11} \rho \sim e^{2r_\ast/r} \eq

-which is simply the one given earlier by Chapman \cite{Cha} using a hydrostatic model.\footnote{The flow acceleration in the subcritical region is based on the corona strongly bound by the stellar gravity and governed by a near-hydrostatic force balance condition in this region (Cranmer \cite{Cra}).
-Lamers and Cassinelli \cite{Laca} indeed numerically demonstrated that the corona is almost in hydrostatic equilibrium not just at its base but until close to the critical point (6).} The neglect of the radial flow and the validity of the hydrostatic model in the subcritical region $r\ll r_*$ is underscored by the dominance of gravity there.
+which is simply the one given earlier by Chapman \cite{Cha} using a hydrostatic model.
+The neglect of the radial flow and the validity of the hydrostatic model in the subcritical region $r\ll r_*$ is due to the corona strongly bound by the stellar gravity and governed by a near-hydrostatic force balance condition in this region (Cranmer \cite{Cra}).
+Lamers and Cassinelli \cite{Laca} indeed numerically demonstrated that the corona is almost in hydrostatic equilibrium not just at its base but until close to the critical point (6).
 The decrease of $\rho$, as per (11), faster than $1/r^2$, implies increase of $v_r$ with $r$, the divergence of the interplanetary flow-geometry notwithstanding, to comply with equation (10).
 Thus, in the Parker hydrodynamic model \cite{Par}, the flow acceleration is compressibility driven in the subsonic region.

 For $r\gg r_*$, (8a) indeed leads to

 \beq\tag{12} r\gg r_*:v_r\approx 2a[\log\lp r/r_*\rp]^{1/2} \eq